facebook/react/docs/docs/reference-react.md

 ```
 React.cloneElement(
   element,
-  [props],
+  {props},
   [...children]
 )
 ```

 Clone and return a new React element using `element` as the starting point.
 The resulting element will have the original element's props with the new props merged in shallowly.
 New children will replace existing children. `key` and `ref` from the original element will be preserved.
+New props should be passed on a name-value pair fashion: `{propsName: value}`.

 `React.cloneElement()` is almost equivalent to: